ihmeuw/pseudopeople/docs/source/noise/index.rst

     - Noise for all types of addresses works in the same way
   * - ZIP code for any address (physical, mailing, or employer)
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099
-    - Leave a field blank, write the wrong zipcode digits, make typos, make OCR error -
+    - Leave a field blank, write the wrong zipcode digits, make typos, make OCR errors -
   * - Relationship to head of household
     - Decennial Census